Difference Nullstellensatz: The case of pseudofields

 by $B'$.
-It is clear that the nilradical of $B'$ is the unique pseudoprime ideal of $B'$.
-Since cardinality of $E$ is less than $\kappa_1$, there exists an intermediate pseudofield $A_\gamma$ containing all coefficients of all elements of $E$.
+The nilradical of $B'$ is the unique pseudoprime ideal of $B'$.
+Since cardinality of $E$ is less than $\gamma$, there exists an intermediate pseudofield $K_\alpha$ containing all coefficients of all elements of $E$.
 Then

-But there is a common zero for $E$ in $A_{\gamma+1}\subseteq L$.
+But there is a common zero for $E$ in $K_{\alpha+1}\subseteq L$.
 Therefore there exists a difference homomorphism

-Consequently, $B'$ can be mapped into $L$.
-Since $L$ is pseudofield, the kernel of the last homomorphism is pseudoprime.
-Hence there is a difference homomorphism $B\to L$.
-The images of elements $y_1,\ldots,y_n$ define a common zero for $\frak b$ in $L^n$. \end{proof}
+Consequently, a difference homomorphism of $B'$ into $L$.
+Since $L$ is pseudofield, the kernel of the latter homomorphism is pseudoprime and, thus, the homomorphism factors through $B$.
+Therefore, we have a difference homomorphism $B\to L$.
+The images of elements $y_1,\ldots,y_n$ define a common zero for $\mathfrak b$ in $L^n$. \end{proof}